Adnan Khan is an Academic Lead for the IGC’s State Fragility initiative.

 Making Moves Matter: Experimental Evidence on Incentivizing Bureaucrats through Performance-Based Transfers (with Benjamin Olken, MIT, and Asim Khwaja, Harvard) Appendix here.
 Best Practice Award at the PEGNet Conference 2017 for effective interaction between research and practice.
 Appendix here.
 NBER Working Paper #24383.
 American Economic Review forthcoming January 2019.

-Tax Farming Redux: Experimental Evidence on Incentive Pay for Tax Collectors (with Ben Olken, MIT, and Asim Khwaja, Harvard) Quarterly Journal of Economics, 2016; Documentary; Policy Briefcase: Paying for Performance; Policy Report: Property Tax Experiment in Punjab, Pakistan
+Tax Farming Redux: Experimental Evidence on Incentive Pay for Tax Collectors (with Ben Olken, MIT, and Asim Khwaja, Harvard) Quarterly Journal of Economics, 2016; Documentary; Policy Briefcase: Paying for Performance; Policy Report: Property Tax Experiment in Punjab, Pakistan; Blog.

 The Impact of Social Networks on Labour Market Outcomes: New Evidence from Cape Breton (with Steven Lehrer, Queen’s) NBER Working Paper, Canadian Public Policy 2013.